grafana/grafana/docs/sources/alerting/configure-notifications/manage-contact-points/integrations/configure-mqtt.md

 | imageURL     | string | URL of a screenshot of a panel assigned to the rule that created this notification |

 {{< admonition type="note" >}}
-Alert rules are not coupled to dashboards anymore therefore the fields related to dashboards `dashboardId` and `panelId` have been removed.
+Alert rules are not coupled to dashboards anymore.
+The fields related to dashboards `dashboardId` and `panelId` have been removed.
 {{< /admonition >}}